3 Reasons You Should Buy Gold (And 3 Reasons You Shouldn’t)

 As a currency weakens, precious metals should increase.

-Regarding inflation, there are some who argue that precious metals will rise in a period of high inflation, protecting purchasing power.
+Regarding inflation, some argue that precious metals will rise in a period of high inflation, protecting purchasing power.

-It should be noted that there are some who dispute this claim.
+It should be noted that some dispute this claim.

 Media has had fun highlighting “Preppers”, or those that believe “TEOTWAWKI” (The End Of The World As We Know It) is at hand.